 Is it better to brush, roll or spray cabinets?

 If you can, I think using a paint sprayer is the best choice for the smoothest finish.
+This is usually what professionals will use to get the most high-end look with zero brush strokes.
 I like my Wagner FlexiO 5000.
-If you don't want to buy a sprayer, my next favourite tool is a foam brush.
+If you don’t want to buy a sprayer, my next favourite tool is a foam roller.
 A really good quality paint brush can be used for nooks & crannies in your cabinetry.

 How do you get a smooth finish on cabinets?